-Can My Boss Fire Me For Filing a Workers’ Compensation Claim in Georgia?
+Can I Get Fired For Filing a Workers’ Compensation Claim in Georgia?

 The short answer is NO, although you may be intimidated or worried about retaliation if you need to file a workers’ compensation claim, there are a few things you should know if you have been injured in the course of doing your job.
 When you have had a work-related injury, you should worry first about getting treated and recovered; if your injury results in medical bills, you should be allowed to collect workers’ compensation in order to cover your costs – after all, you were just doing your job.